towicode/towicode.github.io/kidenga.md

 The localhost takes less time.
 While ngrok allows you to actually test it on the app/share it.

 You're still going to have to setup the django website, and make a user, and give yourself all of the permissions.
-If you don't know how to do that, you should first look at the `setup.py` doc and if you still can't do it ask a staffer for help ;).
+If you don't know how to do that, you should first look at the `setup.py` doc and if you still can't do maybe consider trying again.

-ONTO THE CONTENT!
+Here is quick guide.

 1. Make sure you have ngrok running.
 2. Goto the bin folder